wolflergf/color-palette-AI-Generator/README.md

 If you need any assistance or have questions about the Color Palette AI Generator, please open an issue in the repository.
 I will be happy to help you.

 ## Who maintains and contributes to the project
 I, Wolfler (https://github.com/wolflergf), maintain and contribute to the Color Palette AI Generator.
-If you're interested in contributing to the project, you can fix the repository, make changes, and submit pull requests with your proposed improvements or bug fixes.
+If you're interested in contributing to the project, you can fork the repository, make changes, and submit pull requests with your proposed improvements or bug fixes.
 I will be sure to merge pull requests as appropriate.